Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ### Python

-Your project is expected to be completed using pytest.
+Your project is expected to be completed using `pytest`.
 You are expected to follow industry best practices in all things.
 This means that you need to have a directory structure that is in good shape.
 Please name your files and folders like this:

 ```
 ├── password_checker   the package under test
 │   └── password_checker.py
-├── requirements.txt    installation requiremnts
+├── requirements.txt    installation requirements
 ├── setup.py            installation script for the package under test
 └── tests               all package tests go in this directory
     ├── test_password_is_valid.py
-    └── test_password_is_ok.py
+    └── test_password_strength.py
 ```

 Please take a look at this topic to see an explanation of the required directory structure.